 Darbyshire suggests staggered seating as an option and that sleeping comfort will be important for overnight flights of six hours – San Francisco to London, say.
 For flights closer to three hours, he thinks that reclining seats, with a gimbal mechanism if there is a vertical climb, would seem appropriate.

 The experience of supersonic flight will be a greater attraction than even the most gripping of movies.
 Entertainment options are necessary though, and the IFE systems on board these aircraft could take a new direction, making the passenger part of the action, rather than being a passive observer.

 This would be an amazing prospect for some, but terrifying for others – perhaps best restricted to a dedicated section of the cabin for enthusiasts.
-“The experience may not necessarily be about speed but might reflect a new expression of travel through virtual reality or similar technologies not yet defined,” says Darbyshire.
-“The interior could be about enhancing the travel experience through stargazing, or relate more to space age technology through virtual tours.
-Using modern technology creatively would mean you could customize the experience for different passenger types, from the wealthy thrill seeker to the time-poor business executive.”
+“The experience may not necessarily be about speed, but might reflect a new expression of travel through virtual reality or similar technologies not yet defined,” says Darbyshire.
+“The interior could be about enhancing the travel experience through stargazing, or relate more to space-age technology through virtual tours.
+Using modern technology creatively would mean you could customise the experience for different passenger types, from the wealthy thrill-seeker to the time-poor business executive.”

-One view most of our experts had in common was a view that ‘traditional’ IFE content would be offered via streamed content or pre-loaded tablets, rather than seatback displays, and given that the captains of industry likely to be on board, reliable and powerful connectivity to keep in touch with the boardroom is a must.
+One view most of our experts have in common is a view that ‘traditional’ IFE content would be offered via streamed content or pre-loaded tablets, rather than seatback displays, and given that the captains of industry likely to be on board, reliable and powerful connectivity to keep in touch with the boardroom is a must.